Anshupriya2694/Fake-Job-Posting-Prediction/README.md

 ## Data

-The dataset for this project has been extracted from derived from Kaggle.
+The dataset for this project is avaiable at [Kaggle](https://www.kaggle.com/shivamb/real-or-fake-fake-jobposting-prediction).
+The dataset has 17880 observations and 18 features.
+These features are -